bajumar/Azure-Monitor-Logs/Query Library/Azure Site Recovery/PieChart - Proportion of Average Disk Data Churn.md

-## LineChart: Trend of Disk Data Churn
+## PieChart: Proportion of Average Disk Data Churn

 ```
-// LineChart: Trend of Disk Data Churn
+// PieChart: Proportion of Average Disk Data Churn
 AzureDiagnostics
 | where Category == "AzureSiteRecoveryProtectedDiskDataChurn"
 | extend ComputerName = extract("(.*?):",1, InstanceName_s)
 | extend VaultName = Resource
 | extend VaultResourceGroup = ResourceGroup
 | summarize DataChurnKB = avg(toint(Value_s)/1024) by TimeGenerated, ComputerName, VaultName, VaultResourceGroup
-| render timechart
+| render piechart
 ```

 ### What are the key metrics?

 **Protected Disk Data Churn** is the rate of change in data volume written to a computer's local disk (how much data is written in a given time period), measured in Bytes.
 This is converted to KB in the query.

-The data is plotted in a line chart measured over time (timechart type), indicating which computers generate the most Churn and the volume of that Churn in a given time period.
+The data is plotted in a pie chart, indication the proportion of total Churn data volume each computer contributes.

 ### Why is this useful?

 Computers which generate a significant amount of Churn impact the efficiency of replication.
 The replication process may need to consume more bandwidth and/or take longer to process the changed data before a computer reaches "steady-state" to execute a successful planned failover.

-The occasional spike in volume should not be cause for alarm, but a sustained or increasing value could be caused by one or more of the following issues:
+If there appears to be a computer producing a disproportionate amount of Churn data volume relative to its workload peers, the behaviour be caused by one or more of the following issues:

 | Possible Issue | What to Investigate |
 | --- | --- |